REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Related Work

 \section{Related Work}

-In this section, we provide a brief review of related work.
+This section provides a brief review of related work.

 \textbf{Automated Methods and Metrics for Text-Image Alignment Evaluation.} Early metrics such as \cite{clipscore, blip2, pickapic} evaluate text-image alignment via cosine similarity in embedding space.
-While computationally efficient, these approaches lack sensitivity to fine-grained mismatches—e.g., incorrect attributes or spatial relations—and thus exhibit weak correlation with human judgments.
-To improve interpretability, structured evaluation methods such as TIFA\cite{tifa} and $\text{VQ}^2$ \cite{vq2} convert prompts into QA or NLI tasks, though their performance depends heavily on hand-crafted templates.
+While computationally efficient, these approaches lack sensitivity to fine-grained mismatches.
+To improve interpretability, structured evaluation methods such as TIFA \cite{tifa} and $\text{VQ}^2$ \cite{vq2} convert prompts into QA or NLI tasks, though their performance depends heavily on hand-crafted templates.
 More recent efforts introduce stronger compositional reasoning: VIEScore \cite{vie} uses instruction-following MLLMs to generate alignment scores with natural language rationales; DSG \cite{dsg} leverages semantic scene graphs for robustness; And VQAScore \cite{vqascore} decomposes prompts into atomic QA sub-tasks for modular evaluation.
-FGA-BLIP2\cite{evalmuse} fine-tunes models for element-level alignment scoring, while PN-VQA\cite{evalmuse} adopts a prompt-based querying strategy without fine-tuning.
+FGA-BLIP2 \cite{evalmuse} fine-tunes models for element-level alignment scoring, while PN-VQA \cite{evalmuse} adopts a prompt-based querying strategy without fine-tuning.
 A recent task-decomposed framework \cite{t2ieval} further enhances interpretability and robustness by combining modular pipelines with multi-perspective metrics.
 In parallel, MLLM-based methods \cite{supervisedfinetuningmultimodal} directly predict alignment scores through supervised finetuning on human-aligned data.

 \textbf{Reinforcement Learning for Visual Reasoning and Evaluation.} Reinforcement learning (RL) has been used to enhance alignment evaluation, as in T2I-Eval-R1~\cite{t2ievalr1}, UM-CoT-RM~\cite{umcotrm}, Unified Hallucination Detection~\cite{unifiedhallucination}, UnifiedReward~\cite{wang2025unifiedrewardmodel} and Vision-R1~\cite{visionr1}, which aim to enhance alignment consistency in visual content and improving interpretability through reasoning chains.
 RL also improves visual reasoning: DeepEyes~\cite{deepeyes} and OpenThinkIMG~\cite{openthink} train agents for spatial reasoning, and Q-Insight~\cite{qinsight} applies reinforcement learning to train visual agents for interpretable image quality assessment.
 ViLaSR~\cite{vilasr} reinforces geometric understanding, and works like Thinking with Generated Images~\cite{thinkinggeneratedimages}, Chain-of-Focus~\cite{cof}, and UniVG-R1~\cite{univgr1} explore internal reasoning via sketching, zooming, or CoT-based image generation.
 These efforts demonstrate how sequential visual reasoning enhances robustness and explainability.